apalevich/apalevich/README.md

 # Hello, my name is Artem 👋

 ## I'm a Frontend Developer skilled in UI/UX
-Started doing IT in my school years as a hobby, I found my passion in launching new applications, services and digital products in mixed teams.
+Started doing IT in my school years as a hobby, I found my passion in launching new applications, services and digital products in mixed teams 💻
 <!-- - 🎭 Previously worked as a Marketing and Event Manager in Music Industry
 - 📚 Mostly self-taught course lover
 - 🧠 Originally studied Psychology and Teaching